 Studying at Leo Baeck College during Coronavirus

 The College continues to adapt the way it operates during the pandemic while taking into account government regulations and the guidance from Public Health England.
-Its plans for the 2020-21 academic year have followed consultations with students, faculty and staff.
-The plans reflect the College’s concern to maintain everyone’s safety and wellbeing, to provide a positive learning experience for students and to maintain high academic standards.
+The plans for the delivery of its programmes reflect the College’s continuing concern to maintain everyone’s safety and wellbeing, provide a positive learning experience for students and to maintain high academic standards.